 “Le tour des bastides” ride take us on a gorgeous route linking several of the 13th century fortified villages built by the French and English during the Hundred Years’ War.
 They had high walls, turrets, and bastions overlooking a central square and church, which was also often fortified.
 Today the defensive walls are likely to be topped with geraniums and the village square is alive with cafés and shops.
 We will stop at the 12th century Abbey of Cadouin, a UNESCO World Heritage site and part of the famous pilgrimage route to Santiago di Compostela.
 We then head towards the picturesque villages of Limeuil and Trémolat.
 Overnight in Monpazier.
 Hotel breakfast, and dinner included.

 Today we have a lovely ride through chestnuts forests, winding valleys, and medieval villages to reach the winery at Le Bugue for a visit and tasting.
 Our host, Manu, will offer us a sample of wines not only from his own production but from the emerging appellations of Cahors, Bergerac and Pécharmant, as well as the golden sweet Monbazillac.
 Only a few more kilometers before our final destination: the village of Les Eyzies, famous for its cliffs and caves where Cro-Magnon man lived 20,000 years ago.
 Our hotel is a restored 16th century water mill.
 Tonight we dine together at the hotel’s elegant restaurant.
-Overnight in Les Eyzies at the Hotel Le Moulin de la Beune.
+Overnight in Les Eyzies at the Hotel Le Moulin de la Beune or at the Hostellerie du Passeur.
 Hotel, breakfast and dinner included.

 We have a visit to the extraordinary cave of the Font de Gaume, where 20,000 years ago prehistoric man expressed himself with delicate artistry on the undulating walls of the cave.
 The Font de Gaume is a narrow corridor 65 meters long leading to an awe-inspiring series of over 200 polychromatic paintings of horses, bison, reindeer and mammoth.
 It is one of the very few caves left in the world where the public can still gain entry to see prehistoric cave paintings.
 After our visit we have a pleasant half-day ride to the villages of Plazac and Le Moustier.
 Or, you can trade your bike for a canoe and paddle past the castles that line the Dordogne River.
 Tonight is a “free night,” so you can opt for a simple crepes or pizza, or go big with a gastronomique experience.
 Overnight in Les Eyzies.
 Hotel and breakfast included.
 Dinner not included.